tvdboom/ATOM/docs_sources/user_guide/training.md

 * When showing the final results, a `!` indicates the highest score and a `~` indicates that the model is possibly overfitting (training set has a score at least 20% higher than the test set).
-* The winning model (the one with the highest `mean_bootstrap` or `score_test`) can be accessed through the `winner` attribute.
-In case of a tie, the model that trained fastest is selected as winner.

 <br>